Skip to content

 ARTISTIC RESEARCH

 Research project based on Currere, an autobiographical method from post-modern theory of experience based learning.
-The foundation forming idea of in the methodologies is how a place makes a people.
-The process repeats the idea through several artistic mediums at various sites.
+The foundation forming idea of in the methodologies is to investigate how places makes people.
+The process repeats the question through applying low-tech Pattern Recognition through several artistic mediums at various sites.

 Introduction: Looking at humanist and ethical learning models in the technocratic future, the research aims to function with a quality of flux.
 The dynamic of flux is afforded by experience based praxis, in an experience based format.
 Suited for all ages, the research is aimed to be reproduced through workshops, classroom, and engage in both the natural and technological environments.